How to use WLED to control NeoPixels or DotStars with an ESP8266 or ESP32

 WS2815: The 12V option

 The WS2815 is comparable to the WS2812B, but requires 12V.
 These LEDs come in useful if you are planning very long runs and are wary of voltage drop.
-The downside is of course that you will need a buck converter to run the microcontroller of a 12V power supply.
+The downside is, of course, that you will need a buck converter to run the microcontroller of a 12V power supply.
 Of note is also that 12V LEDs are less efficient than their 5V brethren.

 SK6812: RGB with true a white light